REACH OUT TODAY

 Residential Treatment in California

-After successfully completing medical detox, you’ll move receive inpatient treatment in Orange County California.
+After completing medical detox, you’ll move to receive inpatient treatment in Orange County California.
 There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.

 We also offer residential treatment facilities in Costa Mesa, Irvine, and Huntington Beach for those who desire gender-specific treatment.
 There, patients get round-the-clock medical attention and monitoring while living at the institution full-time.